LEARN JAPANESE WITH PIMSLEUR

 Nara is a city near Kyoto, and was once the capital of Japan between the year 710 to 784.
 In many ways, the city is still frozen in the 8th century, with a huge number of temples and historical sites dating back to that time.

-Nara temples are large and impressive.
-They are worthy of an ancient capital and represent the sophistication and beginnings of Japanese culture.
-One of the things that stands out in Nara is the huge amount of deer tame people living on the streets and attracting tourists.
+The temples of Nara are large and impressive.
+They are worthy of an ancient capital and represent the sophistication and the beginning of Japanese culture.
+One of the things that stands out in Nara is the huge number of tame deer living in the streets and attracting tourists.

 Nara